mulka/ploverwiki/Troubleshooting:-Common-Issues.md

 By default, Plover ships with three dictionaries: `main.json`, `commands.json` and `user.json`.
 This can be a source of confusion to new users.

 ## Dictionary priority
 The dictionaries in the dictionary list are prioritised from the bottom up.
 By default, the `user.json` dictionary is placed at the bottom of the dictionary list and has the highest priority.
-If you wanted new strokes to go to different dictionary (for example, you have your own dictionary already), make sure this dictionary is at the bottom of the list.
+If you want new strokes to go to different dictionary (for example, you have your own dictionary already), make sure that dictionary is at the bottom of the list.

 ## If you have your own dictionary already